marcelovani/drupalci_testbot/TESTING.md

         $ composer install
         // @TODO: composer install should be run by vagrant.

+        // You might also need to update the local copy of the
+        // Drupal core repo:
+        $ cd /var/lib/drupalci/drupal-checkout
+        $ git fetch

 The testbot makes use of quite a few docker containers.
 These are not available locally at this point.
 The testbot will pull them as needed.
 Or, if you know you are going to be working on a specific environment, you can pull the containers beforehand.

-The drupalci_environments project is where all these containers are built.
+The `drupalci_environments` project is where all these containers are built.
 You can explore the repo to find the names of the containers: http://cgit.drupalcode.org/drupalci_environments/tree/ For instance, available PHP containers are listed here: http://cgit.drupalcode.org/drupalci_environments/tree/php